Our goal is to meet our students where they are now, and without coercion, help

 The latest research in brain development in persons with autism suggests that mirror neurons can serve to connect observations and actions, providing an intrinsic sense of self and other, a sense that is often weak and unstable in persons with autism.
 Drama techniques may build and strengthen neural pathways:

-We thank James Slowiak and The Center for Applied Theatre and Active Culture who provided us with a temporary home at the Balch Street Theatre and for providing fiduciary oversight as we work toward obtaining our own non-profit status.
-We are honored to find a place under CATAC's non-profit umbrella, where we can create new programming to meet the needs of young people on the spectrum and their families within the greater Akron community.
+We thank James Slowiak and The Center for Applied Theatre and Active Culture who provided us with a temporary home at the Balch Street Theatre and for providing fiduciary oversight as we worked toward obtaining our own non-profit status.
+As of July 14, 2017, we are a 501 (c) (3) non-profit organization.
+We are now creating new programming to meet the needs of youth and adults on the spectrum and their families within the greater Akron community.
 We would also like to thank Melanie Y.C.
 Pepe, educational director at Weathervane Playhouse, who gave us the opportunity to develop our first workshop: "All the World's a Stage for Kids on the Spectrum."

 Most of all, we are grateful to our students, past and present, who continue to inspire us as we discover the joy in playing silly games and creating funny characters together.